 Visiting from Spain, we found it expensive to eat and drink in Milan.
 For example, we paid 8 euros for a 25cl bottle of Heinekin lager, in a small bar/coffee shop.
 A glass of wine was typically around 7 euros.
 Central Milan is very trendy / chic, with all the big-name luxury brands having stores along the streets.
 We saw numerous Lamborghinis, Ferraris and Maseratis tooling down the street.
 If you are coming from London or another big city, you may be used to this sort of thing.
 For us, it was just “expensive”.

 Conclusion of Milan Marathon Race Review;

 In conclusion, if you want a flat course with a PB chance, and you will be ahead of the relay guys, you will love it.
 If you are more of an average runner, the relay might irritate you!
-We are glad we did this marathon - we did it as a training run for our big swimrun event – we wouldn’t do it again though due to the expense of the medical and the relay runners and a not very exciting route!
+We are glad we did this marathon - we did it as a training run for our big swimrun event – but we wouldn’t do it again though, due to the expense of the medical certificate, the annoying relay runners, and a not very exciting route!